Planning Your Expedition

 - Small snacks along the Track $100 in small kina notes 1K and 2K

-- Tipping the porters - optional but encouraged (~$35)
+- Tipping the PNG guide team members - optional but encouraged (~$35)

 - Waterproof camera, extra batteries and memory cards (optional)

 - Fitness training expenses i.e. personal trainer, gym membership (optional)

 - Meal, drinks, parking and transport expenses whilst travelling back and forth between home and PNG.

 The kina was so named because in Tok Pisin (neo-Melanesian) and in the Kuanua language it referred to the valuable pearl shell used widely in the highlands as traditional money.
 Toea, is a Motu word, meaning valuable arm-shell and has had a wide traditional use in coastal Papua for trading and brideprice payments.

 During the colonial period and before the introduction of the kina and toea, the people of PNG used German marks and pfennings, Japanese yen, Australian pounds, shillings and pence and most recently up until the 19th of April 1975 Australian dollars and cents.